gitmystuff/AgenticAI/Week 02 - The Cognitive Interface/Exploring_LLMs_Lab_Guide.md

 ---

-## Next Lab Preview

-In **Week 3: Async Programming & Structured Output**, you'll learn:
-- Running multiple LLM calls in parallel (asyncio)
-- Forcing strict schemas with Pydantic
-- Handling concurrent agent workflows

-This lab laid the foundation—you now know *how* to call LLMs.
-Next, you'll learn to do it *efficiently* and *reliably*.
+This lab lays the foundation—you now know *how* to call LLMs.
+In a future lab, you'll learn to do it *efficiently* and *reliably*.

 ---